The Awaab's Law Compliance Checklist for Landlords (2026)

 ☐ Assess tenant vulnerability.
 Are there children under 2 in the household?
 Elderly residents?
 Residents with respiratory conditions?
 Vulnerability factors affect both the urgency classification and potential compensation liability.

-☐ Provide the written Remediation Action Plan to the tenant.
-This must be done within 10 working days of Day 0.
-A verbal update is not sufficient — the plan must be in writing and a copy retained.
+☐ Provide the Regulation 9 written summary to the tenant.
+This must be done within 3 working days of the investigation being completed.
+A verbal update is not sufficient — the summary must be in writing and a copy retained.

-Within 12 weeks (completion)
+Within 12 weeks (backstop on additional preventative works)

 ☐ Document all works completed with dates.
 Maintain a chronological evidence log recording each stage of works, contractor visits, materials used, and sign-offs.